carbon-design-system/carbon/README.md

 > when combined make beautiful, intuitive designs.
 These designs are systemic and
 > logical, as they all follow the same universal principles.

-The component library gives developers a collection of re-usable HTML and SCSS partials for building their products.

 ## Getting started

 To install `carbon-components` in your project, you will need to run the